AntMarras/robot-challenge/README.md

 To place a robot:
 `curl -H "Content-Type: application/json" -X POST -d '{"x":1, "y":2, "face":"NORTH"}' http://localhost:8080/api/robot`
+it returns the id of the robot created on the table.

 To move a robot:
 `curl -H "Content-Type: application/json" -X POST http://localhost:8080/api/robot/<ROBOT ID HERE>/move`